Random motion on finite rings, I: commutative rings: Eigenvalues and Multiplicities

 \begin{rem} Consider the Markov chain $(X_n)_{n \in \mathbb{Z}_+}$ on a finite commutative ring $R$ without identity.
 Proposition~\ref{prop:Bn} is still valid and so is the fact that eigenvalues of $B_R$ are same as those of operator of $\mathbb C[R]$ described as left multiplication by $\sum_{x \in R} \beta_x$.
 Let $m$ be the characteristic of $R$.
-Consider $\widetilde{R} = R \times \Z m $ as set with addition coordinate wise and multiplication as follows.
+Consider $\widetilde{R} = R \times \Z m $ as a set with coordinate-wise addition and multiplication given by

 Then $\widetilde{R}$ is a finite commutative ring with identity called the Dorroh extension of $R$ (see \cite{Dorroh-1932}).
 The ring $R$ embeds into $\widetilde{R}$ as an ideal.
 We consider the given probability distribution $\{ \beta_x \}_{x \in R}$ as a probability distribution on $\widetilde{R}$ with its support on $R$.
-By restricting thus action of $\sum_{x \in R} \beta_x$ on ideal $\mathbb C[R]$, we can extract the eigenvalues and multiplicities for transition matrix $B_R$ and therefore that of $M_R$. \end{rem}
+By restricting this action of $\sum_{x \in R} \beta_x$ on the ideal $\mathbb C[R]$, we can extract the eigenvalues and multiplicities for transition matrix $B_R$ and therefore that of $M_R$. \end{rem}

 \begin{cor} The sum $\sum_{x \in R} \beta_x = 1$ is an eigenvalue of $B_R$ and it occurs with multiplicity one. \end{cor}

 \begin{proof} The set $\Sigma_0$ consists of only the trivial character of $U_R$ and therefore we obtain that sum $\sum_{x \in R} \beta_x$ is an eigenvalue of $B_R$.
 Further $F_a = R$ if and only if $a = 0$.
 This implies our multiplicity result. \end{proof}